-The material was a predominately granular soil situated above the native clay soil and the water table.
-Radioisotopes, including thorium at levels up to 16,750 pCi/g and uranium at levels up to 1,575 pCi/g, were distributed throughout a six-acre site at depths as great as 12 feet.
-Interspersed throughout the thorium- and uranium-contaminated material was radium at levels averaging about 225 pCi/g.
+The material is a predominately granular soil situated above the native clay soil and the water table.
+Radioisotopes, including thorium at levels up to 3,200 pCi/g at Ashland 2 and 16,750 pCi/g at Ashland 1; and uranium at levels up to 800 pCi/g at Ashland 2 and 1,575 pCi/g at Ashland 1; were distributed throughout four- and six-acre sites at depths as great as 12 and 11 feet at Ashland 2 and 1, respectively.
+Interspersed throughout the thorium- and uranium-contaminated material at Ashland 2 and 1 was radium at levels averaging about 150 and 225 pCi/g, respectively.
 In order to both expedite and enhance the precision of excavation, the decision was made to use radium as a surrogate, as it was more identifiable using real-time field instruments, and to follow up with analytical tests.
-The total volume of soil expected to be excavated and shipped will be approximately 80,000 to 100,000 CY.